ZeFish/Chisel/README.md

 ### CSSClasses support

-Hook on the allready available *“cssclasses”* frontmatter to load specific snippets for the active note. *Key can be changed in setting.*
+Hook on the already available *“cssclasses”* frontmatter to load specific snippets for the active note. *Key can be changed in setting.*

 ## Helper class